-However, it has also got me thinking about something else, what if we applied the p cubed formula to our work lives?
+However, it got me thinking about something else, what if we applied the p cubed formula to our work lives?
 What if we weren’t just doing the best presentation ever but the most important presentation ever…the example we set everyday in our working lives.

 The Most Important Presentation Ever?

-The Story (p1)
+The Story (Beliefs)

-The Supportive Media (p2)
+The Supportive Media (Actions)

 “Just don’t do anything I would do… and definitely don’t do anything I wouldn’t do?
 There’s a little grey area in there and that’s where you operate.”

 Confused?
-Peter certainly is and we can assume those around us will feel the same if we lead in a similar fashion.
+Peter certainly is and we can assume that those around us will feel the same if we lead in a similar fashion.
 We must not only practice what we preach everyday we must be seen to practice what we preach and be prepared to be challenged and humbled by our colleagues when we don’t.

-The Presentation (p3)
+The Presentation (Attitude)

 This final part of the jigsaw is incredibly important.
-With a poor p3 one can be an individually competent performer but you are unlikely to ever be an effective influence on others and with a negative p3 we will come across as bitter and resentful, but develop your p3 and you can be transformed in to a shining example and a real agent for change.
-However, it can be so hard to get this part right and it is often the area so many of us fall down on, particularly in these days of short staffing, high workload and emotional fatigue.
+With a neutral attitude we can be an individually competent performer but we are unlikely to ever be an effective influence on others.
+With a negative attitude we will come across as bitter and drag colleagues down but a positive attitude can transform you in to a shining example and a real agent for change.
+It can be so hard to get this part right and it is often the area many of us fall down on, particularly in these days of short staffing, high workload and emotional fatigue.
 Enthusiasm can be in short supply and it is one of those things we see dissolving in colleagues as they burnout in front of us.
-The previously enthusiastic teacher, researcher or team player starts to show signs of disengagement and bitterness.
-We must all be aware that the way we speak, the words we use, the expression on our face and even the way we carry ourselves around our workplace betray how we truly feel about what we are doing and this has an enormous impact on how we influence those around us.
+We watch their influence wain as the previously enthusiastic teacher, researcher or team player starts to show signs of disengagement and bitterness.
+We must all be aware that the words we use, the expression on our face and even the way we carry ourselves around our workplace betray how we truly feel about what we are doing and this has an enormous impact on our influence of those around us.